Dynasty-Li/Dynasty-Li.github.io/index.md

 ## Welcome to the Xiang 'Dynasty' Li's HomePage!

 Hello, my name is Xiang Li, a Year 2 student at the [Xi'an Jiaotong-Liverpool Univiersity](https://www.xjtlu.edu.cn/) in China.
-My major is Information and Computing Science (also with a Computer Science bachelor degree from the University of Liverpool in UK).
-You can find me in the [ResearchGate-Xiang_Li](https://www.researchgate.net/profile/Xiang_Li31/)
+My major is Information and Computing Science (also with a Computer Science bachelor degree from the [University of Liverpool](https://www.liverpool.ac.uk/) in UK).
+You can also find me in the ResearchGate [Xiang_Li](https://www.researchgate.net/profile/Xiang_Li31/).

 For more details about me, just wait for the further update OR  <a href="mailto:dynasty.li@outlook.com">email</a> me to ask for my latest academic curriculum vitae.

 ### Research

 My research interests include Human-Computer Interaction and Sociological Application of Artificial Intelligence (i.e., Computer Vision and Natural Language Processing).

-My friends are doing terrific in the various walks of life.
-I'm just the WORST ONE😭.
-For example, [Kevin GUO](https://guoyuanxinkevin.github.io/GYX_bleach_boi.github.io/) from CUHK Shenzhen, [Xiabee XIAO](http://xiabee.cn:8000/) from Beijing Institute of Technology and some masters who don't make their personal websites.

 ### Academic Experience